bare-ts/bare/README.md

 representation.

 **Simple**: in contrast to _Protocol Buffer_ and _Flat Buffer_, _BARE_ doesn't
-constraint its binary format to support schema evolution.
+constrain its binary format to support schema evolution.
-In _Protocol Buffer_, this leads to embed some kind of schema inside messages and to make optional every field.
+_Protocol Buffer_ embeds metadata in every message and makes optional every field.
 _BARE_ recommends using a tagged union as message type to support backward compatibility.